bertolinimarco/aumyr-rpg-setting/docs/en/almanac/figures.md

 The Figure of the Spirit when (and if) it appears, can perform any action at will, even if not foreseen by the other Figures.

-The drawing of the Figures is random and in no way can the Player decide to draw any card he wishes, unless the Figure itself (or the Spirit) says so.
+The drawing of the Figures is random (using a 100-sided dice) and in no way can the Player decide to draw any card he wishes, unless the Figure itself (or the Spirit) says so.
 Once drawn, the Player may look at the Figure and decide whether or not to activate it, without consequence.
 Once activated, the Figure magically returns to the deck without having to be put away.
 This effect serves (also) to prevent the Deck from being incomplete with all 100 Figures.

 Each Figure represents an image or scene that may prove to be misleadingly predictive of its contents.
 The Deck (The Spirit) may decide at any time to change Bearer at its discretion.
 Some Figures bear inscriptions in an unknown language.
 It is probably the native language of the deck or it is also possible that the deck uses it when it wants to hide something.